Agricultural engineering

 Clearing concerns you if your farmland contains material deposits that are generally used in construction, such as sand, gravel or rock.
 Clearing disposes of this material by selling it, for example, in order to improve the yield of that section of your field.

 Backfilling is for plots whose yield is compromised by too much relief or by thin, stony or eroded soil.
-Backfilling consists of adding soil to these plots, to make them more suitable for agriculture.
+Backfilling consists of importing soil to these plots, to make them more suitable for agriculture.

 Clearing and filling requires a permit from your municipality.
 Depending on the scope of your project, authorization from the Commission de protection du territoire agricole du Québec (CPTAQ) or the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) may also be required.